gustavhempel/ETL-Pipeline/README.md

  --> Proven Oil Reserves

  This is a growing Data base.
 We are trying to create an ETL that keeps on pulling new data.

+ To execute the full Pipeline please run etl_script.sh.